backand/docs/source/includes/_sdk.md

 | options | object | A hash of filter parameters.
 Allowed parameters are: *deep*, *exclude*, *level* |

+#### Options Allowed
+The following options are permitted:

+* exclude - boolean, excludes metadata from the results returned
+* deep - boolean, Returns related collection objects to the user along with other response data
+* level - integer, the number of levels deep to pursue related objects

 ### .create()
 ```shell
 # Env var $ANONYMOUS_TOKEN should contain your app's anonymous token